Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Women should use effective birth control during treatment and for at least 1 week after the last dose.
+Women should use effective birth control during treatment with this medicine and for at least 1 week after the last dose.
 Male patients with female partners who are able to become pregnant should use an effective form of birth control during treatment and for at least 3 months after the last dose.
 If you think a pregnancy has occurred with this medicine, tell your doctor right away.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 This medicine may cause swelling of the lungs (pneumonitis) or interstitial lung disease.
 These are life-threatening conditions and require immediate medical attention.
 The symptoms may be similar to those for lung cancer.
 Check with your doctor right away if you have a new or worsening cough, fever, shortness of breath, or trouble breathing.